dittowords/ditto-interview-boilerplate/README.md

 Once you've started the server and the frontend, you can navigate to `http://localhost:3000` in your browser, and things should be working.

+- Server:
-- The backend has one route: `GET /counter`.
-This route increments the server's in-memory variable, `counter`, and returns the new result.
+  - The server has one route: `GET /counter`.
+  - This route increments the server's in-memory variable, `counter`, and returns the new value in a JSON object.
+  - The backend will log a timestamp to stdout whenever a request is made.
+  - The backend is set up to allow CORS requests from any origin.
+- Frontend:
-- The frontend is a single React component that holds a value in state, and makes requests to `GET /counter` to increment that value.
+  - The dev server serves a single React component
+  - The component holds a value in state, and makes requests to `GET /counter` to increment that value.